sarbal/BINF_tut/lessons/lesson7.md

 pip -q install palmerpenguins
 ```

-Then, run an interactive python session:
+Then, run an interactive python session in a terminal.
+In your python session:
 ```
 import numpy as np
 import pandas as pd